mcneel/developer.rhino3d.com/README.md

   - launch webserver:
     ```jekyll serve```

-    Once Jekyll has served the page it will print out:
+    Once Jekyll has served the page it will print:
     ```http://127.0.0.1:4000/developer-rhino3d-com``` (for example).
 Local changes to the repository should be reflected upon a page-refresh of the locally served page.

   - build w/o plugins.  gh pages doesn't allow plugins: